Skip to content

 Across cultures humans search for meaning, purpose, the divine, the sacred.

-Humans were originally created close to the source.
-The memory of warmth remains.
+If the framework holds, humans were originally created close to the source, and something like a memory of warmth remains.
 Even when someone cannot see the fire clearly, they still feel its absence.

 That longing is not a malfunction.
 It is the instinct to turn back toward the source.
 The ache for transcendence is the soul remembering coordinates it has never consciously known.